estevaofuzaro98/estevaofuzaro98/README.md

 ## I'm a Master's student of Mechanical Engineer!

-- 🧬 I’m currently learning about Structural Health Monitoring and Artificial Immune Systems
+- 🧬 I’m currently learning about Structural Health Monitoring and Artificial Immune Systems;
-- 👯 I’m looking to collaborate with other professionals, improving the area
+- 👯 I’m looking to collaborate with other professionals, contributing to the area;
-- 🥅 2022 Goals: Learn more about Python and become a polyglot
+- 🥅 2022 Goals: Learn more about Python and become a polyglot;
-- ⚡ Fun fact: I love Tabletop RPGs and to play guitar / sing
+- ⚡ Fun fact: I love Tabletop RPGs and to play guitar/sing.

 ### Connect with me: